 If you are new to Go a good way to practice, without the embarassment of a real opponent, is to play a computer program.
 Although publicly available Go-playing programs are not up to the standards of experienced human players, especially on the 19x19 board, they can provide some useful practice opportunities on small boards, especially 9x9.

-Look at our Calendar page for these and contact the organiser if you're hesitant about entering.
+Look at our Calendar page for UK tournaments and contact the organiser if you're hesitant about entering.
 They will provide good advice for you.

 This section isn't about where you can play, but about the level of opponent you'll play against, usually determined by how strong you are.